jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-Greenplum/Pricing/Billing-Overview.md

 ## Charging Items

-Greenplum instances are charged by a combination of node specifications and node counts.
+JDW instances are charged by a combination of node specifications and node counts.

 ## Region and Availability Zone

-At present, the Greenplum instance price is the same in all the availability zones of all regions.
+At present, the JDW instance price is the same in all the availability zones of all regions.

 ## Amount Overdue/Expiry Description